 In The Economics of Copyright Infringement in Robert Caplin vs Perez Hilton, PhotoShelter Co-Founder Allen Murabayashi breaks down the economics of the battle between freelance photographer Robert Caplin and celebrity blogger Perez Hilton.
 Caplin sued Perez Hilton for $2.1 million in 2013.

-Caplin had posted his photos on his PhotoShelter site with a watermark, posted a copyright notice and turned on the site’s “Image Theft Guard” feature, which, as Murabayashi explains, made it clear the photos were not in the public domain.
-But the blogger took screenshots of the photos and added his own watermark, as you can see in the photo below.
+Where did the issue begin?
+Caplin posted his photos on his PhotoShelter site with a watermark, posted a copyright notice, and turned on the site’s “Image Theft Guard” feature, which, as Murabayashi explains, made it clear the photos were not in the public domain.
+But, then, Perez Hilton took screenshots of the photographer’s photos and added his own watermark, as pictured below.

-Blatant disregard for a photographer’s rights can result not only in a lawsuit, but also in a PR nightmare for your organization.
+The blatant disregard for the photographer’s rights and credit here can result not only in a lawsuit but also in a PR nightmare for your brand—whether you’re an organization or a personal entity.

 Morel & Getty Images and Agence France-Presse